longplu/mtg_manager/README.md

-# MTG Manager
+# MTG Wish List

-A simple CRUD app for saving MTG cards in a wish list that market price of the cards and a total market price for the wish list.
+A simple CRUD app for saving MTG cards in a wish list that show market price of the cards and a total market price for the wish list.
 Additional management feature include creating multiple decks.

 ## Technologies USED